cache exists in db Search - ManaHive

-Equivalent cards to Renegade Doppelganger (Blue, creature-copy theme):
+Equivalent cards to Renegade Doppelganger (blue, shapeshifter, temporary copy of entering creatures):

 Info